Universities

 - Confidence to translate complex research for audiences beyond their field

-- Honest, useful conversations about career paths for transdisciplinary minds
+- Honest, useful conversations about career paths for researchers who work across more than one field

 - Stronger peer connection across disciplines and faculties